William T. Cooley

-William Theodore Cooley (born February 4, 1966) is a United States Air Force major general who previously served as commander of the Air Force Research Laboratory.
+William Theodore Cooley (born February 4, 1966) is a retired senior United States Air Force officer who previously served as commander of the Air Force Research Laboratory.
 He is the first general officer in US Air Force history to be court-martialed.
 He was relieved of command after allegations of abusive sexual contact against him were reported.
+After a General Court Martial found him guilty of abusive sexual contact, Air Force Secretary Frank Kendall chose to demote the two-star general to a field-grade officer.
+Cooley retired as a colonel.

 Early life and education

 William Theodore Cooley was born in Fort Worth, Texas, on February 4, 1966.
 He graduated from Highland High School in Albuquerque, New Mexico, in 1984.
 He attended Rensselaer Polytechnic Institute on an Air Force ROTC scholarship from which he received a Bachelor of Science degree in mechanical engineering in 1988 and was commissioned a second lieutenant in the US Air Force.
 After leaving Rensselaer, Cooley attended graduate school at the University of New Mexico and received a Masters of Science in mechanical engineering in 1990 while simultaneously working at the Sandia National Laboratory.
 After leaving New Mexico, Cooley worked from 1990 to 1993 at Air Force Wright Laboratory at Wright-Patterson AFB on photovoltaic solar cells and later crystal growth of III-V compounds using molecular beam epitaxy.
 In 1993, Cooley entered the doctoral program at Air Force Institute of Technology.
 He received a Doctor of Philosophy in applied physics in 1997 while working under the supervision of Professor Robert Hengehold.